galaxyproject/galaxy-hub/content/events/gcc2024/organizers/index.md

 # Photographer

-A dedicated individual responsible for capturing great moments during GCC2024.

-* Looking for volunteers.
-Email the [organizers](mailto:gcc2024-org@gaggle.email) if interested.
+You too!
+Capture those great moments during GCC2024 and we'll provide a place to share your creations.